 For the newbies, this is a type of instrument which is issued by the federal government of Nigeria through the DMO for an agreed period of TIME.

 On this type of investment, you’re lending money to the federal government and in turn, earns interest on the investment until the maturity of the bond when the initial payments will be returned.

 Banks issues bonds to investors and I’m a hundred percent sure of the first bank.

 I got to notice that all banks are into it and some have increased their minimum amount to one hundred thousand naira, though with ten thousand naira you can still invest in bond here in Nigeria.

 Note The minimum amount required by the primary market is 50 million to 100 million naira respectively.

 Aside from banks, there are investment houses, brokers that you can buy bonds from.

-FGN bonds which is the best, works similar to the treasury bills where an investor makes a bid.
+FGN bonds are the best works similar to the treasury bills where an investor makes a bid.
 The bid can be rejected or accepted based on the percentage interest rate the federal government is willing to accept.

-One advantage of bond is that it is risk free and also tax free.
+One advantage of the bond is that it is risk-free and also tax-free.